ENQUIRE NOW

 Contributing to the community

 Humans are social by nature.
 Contributing to one’s community is therefore a key aspect of one’s wellbeing.
-As such, the Social Studies Department aims to build Huili pupils into model local, national and global citizens.
+As such, the Social Studies Department aims to build Hiba pupils into model local, national and global citizens.
 One way to do this is by studying both local and global issues: their causes, consequences and potential solutions.

 To find an example, one must look no further than this year’s World Heritage Day.
-Guided by the theme ‘A Shared Future’, the purpose of the day was to introduce Huili pupils to the United Nation’s Sustainable Development Goals and empower them to help their communities work toward these goals to secure a shared future for their generation and the next.
+Guided by the theme ‘A Shared Future’, the purpose of the day was to introduce Hiba pupils to the United Nation’s Sustainable Development Goals and empower them to help their communities work toward these goals to secure a shared future for their generation and the next.

 Pupils were introduced to ways that people can make a difference on a local level, including topics like upcycling and sustainable cities.